Analysis | Giuliani? Manafort? Himself? Here’s who a lame-duck Trump could pardon.

 Julian Assange

 This prospective pardon would be up there with Trump pardoning himself on the controversy scale.
 Assange, the founder of WikiLeaks, was behind the dumping of Democratic emails that some believe swung the 2016 race in Trump’s favor.
-Assange claims his work is journalistic in nature, but the U.S. government essentially regards him as having engaged in an illegal foreign effort to impact the 2016 election.
+Assange claims his work is journalistic in nature, but the U.S. government essentially regards him as having engaged in an illegal foreign effort to affect the 2016 election.

 Assange has not been charged for that, but he has been charged on 18 counts of releasing U.S. military documents a decade ago.
 He’s in prison in Britain while he awaits a ruling on his potential extradition to the United States.